Design

 2. Online surveys

 In the modern era of the internet and social media, these are the most common types of surveys and the most effective ones.
-With many online tools available for creating survey links, it is easy for any individual or organization to create one and float the link on their social media handles.
+With many online survey tool available for creating survey links, it is easy for any individual or organization to create one and float the link on their social media handles.
 The internet also makes it easy to reach a broad audience in a limited period.
 The ease of choosing demographics is also a benefit of these surveys.

 3. Kiosk surveys